CNX Resources: 2018 to 2021

 In 2021, the company created the CNX Foundation to administer its $30 million commitment to help those in the Appalachian Basin region achieve economic success.
 CNX also created a mentorship academy for high schoolers in disadvantaged rural and urban areas.
 The focus is on exposing students to career opportunities and ensuring they secure a job or apprenticeship by their high school graduation.
 Under the program, the students meet once a month, attend field visits with various regional employers, and have on-site visits and guest speakers.
 There is also coaching focused on resume creation, job interviews, civics and business, and dressing for success.
 The Bus Stops Here Foundation and the Builders Guild of Western Pennsylvania are original partners in the program.
 CNX CEO Nick Deiuliis contributed $1 million of his 2022 compensation to support the academy and proceeds from his book Precipice are also supporting the academy.

 As of July 2022, the CNX Foundation had provided a $1 million grant to bring broadband to Greene County, $400,000 in career training, and $200,000 for technology needs in disadvantaged school districts with the Jerome Bettis Cyber Bus Project.
 In addition to the Foundation, CNX works with local communities through programs like Domestic Violence Services and Food Helpers.

+2022 to present

 In May 2022, CNX partnered with the Pittsburgh International Airport (PIT) to produce alternative fuels and electricity from natural gas wells that CNX operates on airport property.
 PIT sits atop shale formations including the Utica and Marcellus, a natural gas reserve that runs under parts of New York, Pennsylvania, Ohio, West Virginia, Maryland, and Virginia.
-CNX will produce compressed natural gas (CNG) onsite to fuel land fleet transportation, and liquefied natural gas (LNG) as an alternative jet fuel.
+CNX can produce compressed natural gas (CNG) onsite to fuel land fleet transportation, and liquefied natural gas (LNG) for various purposes.

 CNX started partnering with PIT in 2013 and began drilling natural gas wells in 2014.
-As of 2022, the partnership has supported a 5-generator, 20 MW micro-grid powered by natural gas, and a 3 MW solar array that provides 100% of the airport’s electricity needs.
+As of 2022, the partnership has supported a 5-generator, 20 MW micro-grid powered by natural gas, and a 3 MW solar array that provides 100% of the airport's electricity needs.

-In July 2022, CNX committed to a 15 year deal with NewLight Technologies to supply methane for the production of biomaterials.
+In May 2022, CNX announced a partnership with Pittsburgh International Airport to produce compressed natural gas and hydrogen onsite to create alternative fuel.
+In July, the company announced two other large deals: one with NewLight Technologies and the other with Dynamis.
+Under the NewLight deal, CNX committed to supply ultra-low carbon intensity methane as feedstock for the production of biomaterials for 15 years.

+As for Dynamis, CNX partnered with the company to bring the first electric-powered drilling rig to the Appalachian Basin.
+The rig is fueled by onsite natural gas via high efficiency continuous duty natural gas reciprocating power generation, as well as battery energy storage technology.

+In 2023, the CNX Foundation donated $1 million to help establish a substance recovery unit at Penn Highlands Mon Valley Hospital.
+The Foundation also donated $1 million for broadband access for just over 100 homes and businesses in Greene County, Pennsylvania.